empathy burnout

 These thoughts visit me only occasionally, usually in the quiet moments when memory has too much room to wander.
 People are entitled to their justifications.
 The stories we tell ourselves often become the only way we can live comfortably with our choices.
 I took the risk of leaving.
 Whether those three years will prove to have been a reward or merely a detour is something time will decide.

-What I do know is that those years are difficult to explain to people who never left.
+What I do know is that those years are difficult to explain to the people who never left.
 Sometimes they attempt to translate my experiences into their own local frustrations.
 Sometimes they quietly decide that I have become snobbish.

-I wish they would simply listen.
+I wish they would simply listen, instead.

 There are certain things only other expatriates understand — the peculiar blend of exhilaration and loneliness that came with building a life somewhere foreign.

 The rickety wooden staircase that creaked beneath my feet as I climbed toward my apartment.
-The cheap beer.
+The cheap beer which bloated me so bad that I almost always had to unbotton my trousers.
 The quiet amusement of sitting on the tram and inventing stories about the strangers seated beside me.
 I miss the people who taught me how to live in the present instead of drowning in details.
 The friends who made foreign places feel like home.
+I miss sitting with them in a small bistro overlooking the old city resting in its valley, talking about nothing and everything, all at once, on days the spring turned evenings soft.

 Perhaps this is what emotional exhaustion feels like.